Graphium agamemnon

 Graphium agamemnon, the tailed jay, is a predominantly green and black tropical butterfly that belongs to the swallowtail family.
 The butterfly is also called the green-spotted triangle, tailed green jay, or green triangle.
-It is a common, non-threatened species native to Nepal, India, Sri Lanka through Southeast Asia and Australia.
+It is a common, non-threatened species native to Nepal, India and Sri Lanka, through Southeast Asia to Australia.
 Several geographic races are recognized.
 The species was first described by Carl Linnaeus in his 1758 10th edition of Systema Naturae.

 Range

 Southern India to Saurashtra, northern India (Kumaon to Assam), Nepal, Sri Lanka, Andamans, Nicobars, Bangladesh, Brunei, Myanmar, Thailand, Laos, Cambodia, Indonesia, Vietnam, Singapore, southern China (including Hainan), Taiwan, Japan (Ryukyu Islands), South East Asia to New Guinea, Bougainville, Solomon Islands, and Australia (northern Queensland).